skhan1710/Model-Risk-Validation-Framework/README.md

 **Dataset:** 4,458 trading days · April 2007 – December 2025 · Equal-weighted daily returns

----

 ## Models Implemented

 ### 1. Historical Simulation VaR
 Rolling 252-day empirical 1st percentile.
-No distributional assumption — makes it the natural benchmark.
+No distributional assumption.
-Shift(1) applied to prevent look-ahead bias.

 ### 2. Parametric VaR
 Rolling 252-day mean and standard deviation with a fixed z-score multiplier.
 Two calibrations tested: Normal (−2.33σ) and Student's t (−2.81σ).

 ### 3. EWMA VaR
 Exponentially weighted volatility with α = 0.06 (λ = 0.94, consistent with RiskMetrics).

-Shift(1) applied to σ̂ₜ to ensure VaR threshold is set using only information available before today's return is observed.
+**Note**: For all three models, the VaR threshold at *t* time is set using only the information set available at time *t - 1*

----

 ## Key Findings